-WAF 112: Welding II Basic ARC

-30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours Fulfills Core Elements: 5 17 18 19
+WAF 112 Welding II Basic ARC 4 credits 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours

 This course involves the use of arc welding equipment both A.C. and D.C. to perform such operations as butt, lap and fillet welds using bare and shielded electrodes, all-purpose and special electrodes.
 Study of electrical welding, power supplies and electrodes is included.
 Safety procedures are stressed.